KMA-SMballs-6006s/Linkedin-insights/README.md

   * API responds with `404`
   * Application does not crash

+  ## ⚠️ Scraping Limitations

+This service relies exclusively on **publicly accessible LinkedIn company pages** and does **not use authentication, cookies, or login sessions**.

+As a result, the following limitations apply:

+- **No login is used**
+  The scraper operates in headless mode without authentication to avoid accessing private or restricted data.

+- **Employee data is restricted**
+  LinkedIn does not expose detailed employee profiles publicly.
+  The system maintains **schema-level and API support** for employees, but the returned dataset may be empty depending on page visibility.

+- **Post comments are limited**
+  Most comment threads are not accessible without login.
+  Comment support exists at the API and database level, but scraping is best-effort and may return empty results.

+- **Follower list is not publicly available**
+  LinkedIn does not expose follower identities for company pages.
+  Therefore, the `/followers` endpoint returns only the **follower count**, with an intentionally empty followers list.

+These constraints are **documented design decisions**, not missing features.
+The system prioritizes **stability, legality, and transparency** over aggressive or unreliable scraping.

 ### Followers List

 LinkedIn does not expose follower identities publicly on company pages.